How to decode sunscreen labels

 The AAD recommends using an SPF 30 or higher.

-It's important to know that no sunscreen can filter out 100% of the sun's UVB rays.
-That's why it's important to also wear protective clothing and seek shade.
+It’s important to know that no sunscreen can filter out 100% of the sun’s UVB rays.
+That’s why it’s important to also seek shade and wear sun-protective clothing — such as a lightweight and long-sleeved shirt, pants, a wide-brimmed hat, and sunglasses with UV protection.
+For more effective protection, look for clothing with an ultraviolet protection factor (UPF) label.

 What is waterproof sunscreen?